-Need for inspection or service is usually indicated by poor priming, unstable cycling, reduced performance or the pump's cycling, but not pumping.
+Need for inspection or service of the check valves is usually indicated by poor priming, unstable cycling, reduced performance or the pump's cycling but not pumping.

-Inspect the surfaces of both check valves and seats for wear or damage that could prevent proper sealing.
+Inspect the surfaces of both check valve and seat for wear or damage that could prevent proper sealing.
 If pump is to prime properly, valves must seat air tight.